Change text size:

 At Sociability, we believe that knowledge is power in an inaccessible world.
 By giving disabled people detailed, accurate and reliable accessibility information in advance, we know that we can empower more disabled people to go out and about and do the things they want to in society with greater confidence and peace of mind.

-We’re a disabled-led company, full of disabled team members – so we know the challenges that disabled people face first-hand.
 Indeed, Sociability was born out of the lived experience of our founder, Matt – a wheelchair user himself – and his struggles to find accessible places as an international student in the UK.

 Today, Sociability seeks to empower disabled people everywhere to find the places that suit them – whilst also building a fun and supportive community of disabled people too!